 Given that it has been freezing cold lately, it’s time we revv it all up a notch and immediately address the issues that a good chunk of the population faces these days: the dread and dangers of homelessness and homeless brothers and sisters in our midst.

 There are a million ways to care for them.
 One way is to make plarn mats for the homeless so that the freezing cold of the street/earth is less penetrating when they attempt to sleep out in the open.
-(See article & video: Craft for humanity: crochet a Plastic Sleeping Mat for the Homeless on how to make plarn mats for the homeless with detailed mat-making project instructions.)
+(See article & video: how to make Plastic bag mats for Homeless on how to make plarn mats for the homeless with detailed mat-making project instructions.)

 Plarn for the Avid Camper